Omoba4400/recruitlink/README.md

-# Athlete Connect
+# SportFwd

-Athlete Connect is a modern web platform designed to bridge the gap between athletes, coaches, teams, and companies.
-It provides a professional networking and management solution tailored for the sports industry.
+SportFwd is a modern web platform designed to bridge the gap between athletes, coaches, teams, and companies.
+It provides a professional networking and management solution tailored for the sports industry, with a focus on college athletics.

 ## 🌟 Features